NEXT COURSE STARTS AUTUMN 2021. Updated info coming soon.

 * There are a limited number of students.
 The course is confirmed by payment.

 To follow the course, you will need a computer with a normal audio input and output, a USB or MIDI-keyboard and the software Max.

 For the MSP-part of the course, it is an advantage to to have a simple microphone connected to the computer’s audio in, but this is not completely necessary.

 If you have any questions concerning the course, send them to: admin [a] notam02.no

 Illustration: Laetitia Sonami’s Lady’s Glove enables new forms of interaction between the artist and the computer through Max.
 Courtesy of the artist.

 The course is written by Asbjørn Blokkum Flø, who also is one of the teachers.
 Flø holds a degree in composition from the Norwegian Academy of Music.
 Since 1999 he has been working as a freelance composer and sound artist with a focus on instrumental music, electronic music and sound art for radio and installations.
 He has been working with Max since the middle of the 90s, and has a long experience with interactive works.
 Photo by Ivan Brodey

 Balint Laczko holds a degree in composition from the Liszt Academy of Music in Budapest.
 He has been using Max for sound design and composition since 2012, working with advanced techniques for programming, signal processing and synthesis.
 Balint is well versed in the use of Max for immersive sound, as shown in his series of video tutorial on the Ircam Spat software for spatialization of sound.
 Photo: Thom Johansen.

-THE COURSE IS FULL.
 NEXT COURSE STARTS AUTUMN 2021.
+Updated info coming soon.